alexmllo/sysadmin-helper/README.md

 ## Overview

-**sysadmin-helper** is a modular CLI tool written in Bash for Linux system maintenance.
+**sysadmin-helper** is a CLI tool written in Bash for Linux system maintenance.
 It provides functions for:
 - **Monitoring:** Checking CPU, memory, and disk usage.
 - **Logs:** Rotating and analyzing log files.
 - **Backup:** Creating and restoring backups of important directories.